Fine-structure constant

 The constant was named by Arnold Sommerfeld, who introduced it in 1916 when extending the Bohr model of the atom. $\alpha$ quantified the gap in the fine structure of the spectral lines of the hydrogen atom, which had been measured precisely by Michelson and Morley in 1887.

+Why the constant should have this value is not understood, but there are a number of ways to measure its value.

 Definition

-In terms of other fundamental physical constants, $\alpha$ may be defined as:
+In terms of other physical constants, $\alpha$ may be defined as: